 Sexual assault allegations are the most terrifying types of cases to even think about.
 These cases are just as serious as homicide charges.

 The potential penalties can be astronomical.
-Not only can the allegations themselves ruin your reputation, tear your family apart, and take away your freedom.
-Sexual assault allegations are often based on thin evidence, or no physical evidence at all.
-Sometime the only evidence is the alleged victim’s story.
+Not only can the allegations themselves ruin your reputation, tear your family apart, and take away your freedom, sexual assault allegations are often based on thin evidence, or no physical evidence at all.
+Sometimes the only evidence is the alleged victim’s story.
 If you have been charged with a sex crime, you need an experienced Wisconsin criminal lawyer who knows how to fight for you.
 We know how to expose lies of accusers.
 Maciolek Law Group attorneys know how to present the best defense to help you avoid jail, prison, and sex offender registration.

 The Sex Crimes We Defend

 In 2020, a total of 4,421 people were convicted of sex crimes in the state of Wisconsin.
 The Justice Department reports a conviction rate of 76.15% for the year for all types of sexual offenses.
 With conviction rates this high, you need the best lawyer you can find.
 You need someone with experience in the courtroom and a record of success defending sex crimes cases.
 The Maciolek Law Group in Green Bay has successfully defended cases involving:

 - Child sexual assault